Skip to main content

-In 2021, 5.5 million older adults were food insecure.1 Older adults who are dealing with food insecurity often lack sufficient calories and nutrients and have a lower-quality diet than people who have enough to eat—all of which can have a negative impact on their health.
+In 2023, 7.4 million older adults were food insecure.1 And when we're food insecure, we often lack sufficient calories and nutrients and have a lower-quality diet than people who have enough to eat—all of which can have a negative impact on our health.

-As the largest hunger safety-net program in the U.S., the Supplemental Nutrition Assistance Program (SNAP) helps more than 5 million of these seniors put nutritious and satisfying food on their table.
-Not only does SNAP reduce hunger among older adults who are food-insecure; it also supports their overall health and well-being in many important ways.
+As the largest hunger safety-net program in the U.S., the Supplemental Nutrition Assistance Program (SNAP) helps nearly 8 million2 of us put nutritious and satisfying food on the table.
+Not only does SNAP reduce our prospects of hunger; it also supports our overall health and well-being in many important ways.

 Ms. W., age 63, is a real-life example of SNAP's impact.
 As a result of severe health issues, she is no longer able to work or drive.
 She's using the little savings she has for healthcare expenses, and there's not much left to buy food each month.
 Thankfully, SNAP assistance has made it easier for Ms. W. to stock her fridge.